 - No change is found in basal ganglia, nucleus basalis, or serotonergic raphe nuclei.

-Many of these regions, which are normal in those with uncomplicated alcoholism, are damaged in people with WKS.
+Many of these regions, which are normal in those with uncomplicated alcohol dependency, are damaged in people with WKS.

 Chronic subdural haematoma has been documented as a cause of WKS; the symptoms persisted after resolution of the haematoma as a result of organic atrophic changes of both the frontal and temporal lobes due to long-term compression.